hkvh/sonata-archives/README_Setup_Windows.md

 1. Create a new empty environment with `conda create --name sonata-archives python=3` in Command Prompt.
 Choose yes to create the environment with a few default conda packages.

+	Activate the environment with `activate sonata-archives` and you should see `(sonata-archives)` before your shell.

 	You can confirm that it is empty of pip-installed python packages by running `(sonata-archives) pip freeze` which should return nothing, but conda added a few aforementioned conda-installed default packages (including openssl, wheel and pip), so `(sonata-archives) conda list` will not be empty.